Chapter 3 of 3

 Your app is live – time to celebrate!
 Go ahead and pop that bubbly but your work isn’t done yet.
 Maintaining an app over the course of its life cycle is a labor of love.

 In Chapter 2 of this guide we described the multistep process of app development.
 (Still lost?
 Jump to the First Chapter in this installment) Now that you’re in the app store it’s time to iterate.
 Iteration is the best route to find the proper solutions, functionalities and features that are desirable to your user base.
-It requires taking into account a many different considerations, making educated decisions on improvements and building upon your MVP in increments.
+It requires taking into account many different considerations, making educated decisions on improvements and building upon your MVP in increments.
 There are two major factors to look at when iterating – user feedback and analytics.

 Developing a healthy user base requires keeping existing users happy while attracting new ones.
 The advantage of an MVP is that it allows your product to grow based off actual user needs.
 Your early adopters will be the ones to tell you what they like, what they don’t like and what’s missing.
-From there you can you can continue to build a product that truly satisfies a specific problem, use case or user need.
+From there you can continue to build a product that truly satisfies a specific problem, use case or user need.

 As you meet the needs of these early adopters you immediately build a supportive user base.
 One that will vouch for and promote your product.
 As you further iterate you can introduce extensions and features that lead toward a more robust app.
-User feedback is gathered many different ways.
+User feedback is gathered in many different ways.
 This includes anything from messages received in-app, via email or social media as well as through more formalized test groups and surveys.

 Direct user feedback provides qualitative feedback (likes, dislikes, behavior).
 Analytics provide quantitative insight into how users are actually using your application.
 This will help reveal things like your most habitual users, how often certain features are used, which features are not used, etc. You may even discover that your users are not using the app the same way you do or how you had envisioned.
-This can be frustrating but important in knowing how to pivot your feature set how to iterate.
+This can be frustrating but important in knowing how to pivot your feature set and iterate.

 Here are a few tools, which can help you get feedback to iterate on your product: